-The success rate is difficult to predict, with the evidence suggesting that around 70-80% of patients get improvement.
-This improvement can be quite dramatic in many cases.
-The procedure may be repeated if necessary.
-If so, this is usually performed at 4-6 weeks.
+The success rate is difficult to predict, with evidence suggesting that around 70-80% of patients see an improvement, which can be quite dramatic in many cases.
+It is important to note that the degree of response to treatment depends on several factors including:

 All anti-inflammatory medication should be ceased about 10 days before the procedure, including aspirin and ibuprofen.

-If dry needling alone is performed, this will now occur under ultrasound control.
+If dry needling alone is performed, this will be performed under ultrasound control.
 This consists of repeatedly passing a needle through the abnormal area of the tendon to cause small bleeds.

 The degree of discomfort varies depending on:

 Overall, however, the procedure is well tolerated and usually produces only minimal discomfort.
 There can be a slight increase in pain and stiffness in the area injected for a day or two afterwards, occasionally lasting up to a week.